-A Vehicle Identification Number is a 17-character unique code assigned by an auto manufacturer, which can be used to track and identify motor vehicles.
+A Vehicle Identification Number (VIN), also known as a chassis number or frame number, is a unique 17-character code assigned by an auto manufacturer, which can be used to track and identify motor vehicles.
 The VIN does not contain the letters I, O (o), and Q (q) to avoid confusion with numerals 1 and 0.
+VINs were first used in 1954 in the United States after the introduction of the ISO standard.

-VIN decoder reveals a detailed vehicle specification information providing a complete overview of the vehicle’s characteristics:
+VIN decoder reveals a detailed car specs by VIN providing a complete overview of the vehicle’s characteristics:

 Year, make, and model